Save the Date for Lucy Stone's 200th Birthday Party at OHC

 Is it a nice day?
 Got an hour or two with nothing to do?
 Here is a PDF document that has the directions for a walking tour of some of Twinsburg's Historical buildings and a little background on each of them.
 Go explore and learn things.
-(This is an older tour.
-Some of the buildings are no longer there.
-We are working on an update to this.)

 Area Events and Programs:

 Beginning on May 5, 2018 and ending on October 27, 2018, the Geauga County Historical Society will offer free public tours of its buildings and grounds on Saturdays, with the exception of the Saturdays during the Antique Power Exhibition, the Raccoon County Music Festival, and the Apple Butter Festival.
 Tours are scheduled at 11 a.m., 1 p.m., and 3 p.m. on these Saturdays.
 Space is limited on each tour and the public will be served on a first-come, first-served basis.
 The tours will be about one and one-half to two hours in length and will visit as many of the historic buildings as can be reasonably accommodated during the time period.
 The public will have the opportunity to choose particular buildings of interest to them to be included on the tour.

 This free tour program has been made possible in 2018 by generous donations from three Geauga County families who wished to make these historical tours more available and affordable to the residents of the county and its visitors.